Concordium/concordium.github.io/README.md

 ### Variables

 Use variables when it makes sense.
 Variables exist for most of the wallets and some other product names.
+It is preferred to use the variable instead of, e.g., browser wallet.

 Add new variables in the file `source/variables.rst`.

 Use the variables by:

-- Including a relative path to `variables.rst`, for example `../../variables.rst`.
+- Including a relative path to `variables.rst`, for example `../../variables.rst`, at the top of the file.
-- Then using the variable net, for example `|Net|`.
+- Then using the variable net, for example `|bw|`, in the text.

 ### Images